 As part of its efforts to embrace diversity and promote a culture of inclusion, the Equity, Diversity, and Inclusion Advisory Task Force agreed that rigorous assessments of campus climate should occur.
-It therefore recommended that NYU conduct a campus climate survey to evaluate the living, learning, and working environment at NYU.
-The survey will allow NYU to improve its campus climate by addressing the challenges and seizing the opportunities identified in the survey.
-The Task Force created the Climate Study Working Group (CSWG) subcommittee to oversee the survey.
+It therefore recommended that NYU conduct a campus climate assessment to evaluate the living, learning, and working environment at NYU.
+The assessment will allow NYU to improve its campus climate by addressing the challenges and seizing the opportunities identified in the assessment.
+The Task Force created a working group to oversee the project to ensure:

-- The survey development process will be consultative and transparent.
+- The development process will be consultative and transparent.

 - Outcomes will be shared broadly.